ninenines/cowboy/guide/rest_handlers.md

 ---------

 All callbacks are optional.
 Some may become mandatory depending on what other defined callbacks return.
-The flow diagram should be a pretty good resource to determine which callbacks you need.
+The various flowcharts in the next chapter should be a useful to determine which callbacks you need.

 When the request starts being processed, Cowboy will call the `rest_init/2` function if it is defined, with the Req object